 Click here to find out more about our Commitment to Child Safety.

 Click here to watch Dr Margie's blog.

-The latest Australian Child Health Poll on screen time has released!
+The latest Australian Child Health Poll on screen time has the answers.

 Click here to find out what parents said.